petr-kalinin/progtexts2/python_basics_en/0_quick_start.rst

 Make sure there are no typos.
-Save the program: press Ctrl-S or select the menu option ``File — Save As``.
+Save the program: press Ctrl-S or select the menu option *File — Save as*.
 Wing IDE will prompt you to choose a file name to save, for the first program you can choose any name.

 .. note::